CaseySharpe/CinemaCache/README.md

 # CinemaCache

+ACCESSIBILITY
+- CinemaCache image for login and register screens (the big one under the app header) has a low contrast ratio and comes up in Android Studios accessibility checker.
+Consider deleting.

 TODO
 - Data is poorly managed
   - movies can probably be read from a json but we need to add more